sehrishbasirnizamani/CS4604_Labs/6.SQLi/README.md

 ## Objective
 Understand SQL Injection and how to prevent it.

-## Lab 6

-For this lab, you will need to be able to edit form fields before submitting them.
+For this practice, you will need to be able to edit form fields before submitting them.
 This is a basic and common technique that attackers use to test websites for vulnerabilities.

 We will use the [Chrome Browser](https://www.google.com/chrome/browser/desktop/index.html) for this lab.